 Estate agents in Hayes, as well as the local community, very much hope that Hillingdon will approve the development.
 The Nestle factory has played a significant part – both architecturally and economically – in this area of West London for decades, but has been a brown field site since 2014 when Nestle moved its production to Derbyshire.
 The new development hopes to incorporate a sense of this important local history while also providing modern housing, green space and sustainable industrial units.

 Housing in Hayes

-Harry Singh, estate agent at Henry Wiltshire’s Hayes and Harlington office, very much hopes that the plans for the former Nestle factory will be approved.
-He explains why: “At the core of the development of the former Nestle factory is the construction of nearly 1,400 new homes, with one third of these being affordable housing.
+Our estate agents at Henry Wiltshire’s Hayes and Harlington office very much hope that the plans for the former Nestle factory will be approved.
+“At the core of the development of the former Nestle factory is the construction of nearly 1,400 new homes, with one third of these being affordable housing.
 The area is fast becoming its own centre, with house values in UB3 climbing.
 Hayes is growing more and more desirable, especially as Crossrail’s completion date comes closer.”

 The development also includes 2,000 sqm of community space, providing facilities for sports clubs, toddler groups, music events and more.

 Barratt London and SEGRO plan to work with Brunel University, Uxbridge College and Jobcentre Plus to create training opportunities within the development, including apprenticeships.
 These will be delivered during the construction of the new flats and industrial units, and in the future when businesses occupy the newly-built workspaces.
 Overall, it is hoped that the redevelopment of the former Nestle factory will create more than 500 new jobs for the Hayes area.